 What is an Arm Lift?

-What is the recovery process?
+What is the Recovery?

 The length and process of recovery is different for everyone.
 Swelling is the most common short term issue, and may last for several weeks.
 There may be some swelling in your hands resulting from gravity and daily use, but this disappears spontaneously.
-The use of compressive wraps, which may be required for up to 6 weeks, and elevation will help these.
-There may be bruising and temporary numbness.
-Infection, fluid collection and asymmetry are uncommon.
-Over time, the scar from your arm lift fades and becomes lighter, although it will not completely disappear.
-Generally 2-4 weeks out of work is needed for recovery, but the exact time will depend on the nature of the work you do.
-Generally, most patients are back to normal 6 months after their arm lift.
+Dr. Friedlander recommends compressive wraps, for up to 6 weeks, and elevation to help reduce swelling.
+Generally 2-4 weeks out of work is needed for recovery, but the exact time will depend on the nature of the work you do as well as the surgery performed.
+There is no strenuous activity or working out for 4-6 weeks after the procedure.
+The improvement achieved with an arm lift is long lasting, and visible immediately after the surgery.
+The scars fade over time becoming less noticeable.
 Dr. Friedlander will provide specific recommendations during your consultation to ensure your best recovery*.